tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 #### Host Pool Expansion

-1. The tenant uses the Fulfillment CLI to increase the number of requested hosts specified in a HostPool.
+1. The tenant uses the Fulfillment CLI to increase the number of requested hosts specified in a HostPool, updating any desired filters.
-2. The O-SAC solution fulfills the request by adding the requested hosts into the HostPool.
+2. The O-SAC solution fulfills the request by performing a reconciliation and adding the requested hosts into the HostPool.

 #### Host Pool Reduction

 1. The tenant uses the Fulfillment CLI to decrease the number of requested hosts specified in a HostPool.
+If they wish to remove a specific host, they update their filters to include "not host with name X"; otherwise an arbitrary host will be removed.
-2. The O-SAC solution fulfills the request by removing the requested hosts from the HostPool.
+2. The O-SAC solution fulfills the request by performing a reconciliation and removing the requested hosts from the HostPool.

 #### Host Operations